Environments and Containers

 }

-File System: Ephemeral vs Persistent
+File System: Ephemeral by Default

-By default, a Managed Agents session file system is ephemeral.
+A Managed Agents session file system is ephemeral.
 Files written during a session are available within that session but do not persist after it ends.
 The next session starts with a clean file system.

 This is correct behavior for most pipeline use cases — each session is independent and self-contained.